Vegetation pattern formation induced by local growth outpacing susceptibility to non-local competition: Near the onset of Turing patterns

 Assessing temporal stability, we insert $k=0$ into (\ref{equation: dispersion relation}), which yields the condition,

-To trigger a spatial instability, non-local self-limiting competition must be sufficiently destabilizing: it must overcome the stabilizing effect of diffusion, i.e., it must outweigh the negative contribution of diffusion to the dispersion relation.
-In mathematical terms, the following necessary condition for a spatial instability is evident from (\ref{equation: dispersion relation}),
+To trigger a spatial instability, non-local self-limiting competition must overcome the stabilizing effect of diffusion, i.e., it must outweigh the negative contribution of diffusion to the dispersion relation.
+In mathematical terms, the following necessary condition for a spatial instability follows from (\ref{equation: dispersion relation}),

 This condition becomes sufficient when the diffusion coefficient $D$ is sufficiently small,

 where $D_\text{max}$ is well-defined provided that the condition in (\ref{equation: necessary condition spatial instability}) is satisfied.
 This threshold also marks the location of the Turing bifurcation, with associated critical wave number $k=k_c$,